 - Save search results for future reference and refining

-- DRM free for package subscribers and most other institutional purchases
+- Minimal DRM for package subscribers and most institutional purchases

 - Our reader offers a richly interactive and easy-to-use eBook (PDF) environment, gracefully adjusting itself to the user’s particular hardware (e.g. PC, Mac, mobile, tablet) and browser software (at a minimum being compatible with IE7) on PCs.
 For the best results we recommend a modern HTML5-compatible browser or any “multi-touch” compatible Android / Apple smartphone or tablet)

 - Zoom in function enables text to be read clearly at any size

 - All titles are available in text-only versions and can be read by screen-reading software

 Equinox eBooks Publishing, with the following subscription:<Name of book purchased>To access content , simply log in to the system with your username, “<username provided here>”.
 If you do not know your password please click on ‘I’ve forgotten my password’ to reset it.
 You can login

 eBook Customer Services Manager, Equinox Publishing Ltd, Office 415,